JiriTrecak/Warp/README.md

 class User : WRPObject
 ```

 And.. that is it.
-Your User just gained supowerpowers - it can serialize, deserialize, has support of remote properties and relationships and more sweetness, that you will find below.
+Your User just gained superpowers - it can serialize, deserialize, has the support of remote properties and relationships and more sweetness, that you will find below.

-Lets imagine you have following object definition:
+Let's imagine you have following object definition:

 ```swift
 class User : WRPObject {